parmus/multimeet/README.md

 - Detects and shows Microsoft Teams links in invites
 - Configurable whether to open Microsoft Teams links in browser or Microsoft Teams application

+## Usage
+MultiMeet is publicly hosted at https://multimeet.parmus.dk for anyone to use

+Alternatively, you're also free to host MultiMeet yourself.

 ## Installation